2022-2023 High School Classes (9th-12th Grade)

 In this class, we will pair quality literature with analysis and persuasive essays.
 Every writer - no matter how old or experienced or published - has to come up with good ideas, organize those ideas clearly, and express them effectively.
 The three canons of classical rhetoric - Invention, Arrangement, Elocution - do this.
 Once the aspiring writer grasps how to employ these tools effectively the stresses and confusions that accompany writing begin to fade and with it the fear that often comes with writing assignments.

 *If class is waitlisted you may request to be added to the wait list in case a seat opens.

 Why are we drawn to fiction and fantasy?
 What is at the root of man's desire for unlimited power?

 Join our quest as we embark upon finding the answers to those questions and more as we read:

-Great Books is an honors-level class that incorporates Bible, historic primary documents, classic literature, and various essay writing skills.
+Great Books is an honors-level class that incorporates Bible, classic ancient literature, and various essay writing skills.
 This is a gently challenging course for those who want a superior, classical education.
 Together, we will wrestle with the ideas contained in the Great Books that have shaped Western civilization, and filter these ideas through the lens of Scripture.
-Socratic discussion and thematic essays aid in revealing the truths – and errors – of these great works.
+Socratic and Harkness discussions and thematic essays aid in revealing the truths – and errors – of these great works.

 Equivalent to 1.5 credits for transcript.